 Book I - Dragon Festival, Harvest Fire

-A fantasy series for all ages, The Painted Shogun is set in a world that combines the richness, aesthetic, and sweeping sensibilities of feudal Asian cultures with splashes of color from pirates, fishers, and scoundrels to the south and painted warriors and Dragon Riders to the north.
-Vividly told characters immerse the reader in a world of authentic and imagined customs, ethos, war games, market places and festivals, and Dragons as they’ve not been portrayed before.
+A fantasy series for all ages, The Painted Shogun is set in a world that combines the rich aesthetic, and sweeping sensibilities of feudal Asian cultures with splashes of color from pirates, fishers, scoundrels, and Dragon Riders.
+Vividly told characters immerse the reader in a world of authentic and imagined customs, ethos, war games, and festivals, and Dragons as they’ve not been portrayed before.
 What sets this work apart from others of its genre is its departure from the medieval and barbaric to something more folk-inspired and sincere.
 Fans of historical fiction, fantasy, world cultures, suspense, a whisper of magic, and, of course, Dragons will find common ground here.

 Available now on Amazon.com in paperback and kindle